Layers Of Learning

 Description

-Well-organized, flexible, with hands-on activities and projects, Layers of Learning offers a family approach to learning that follows a chronological, four-year cyclical approach to history.
+Well written and family friendly, Layers of Learning offers a family approach to learning that follows a chronological, four-year cyclical approach to history.
+The course is well-organized, flexible, and filled with hands-on activities and projects to improve learning.
 Families may choose to use subjects independently or together for a one-year comprehensive curriculum in social studies (history and geography), science, writing, and the arts.
 Just add phonics/reading, spelling, and mathematics at grade level to complete your homeschool year.
-The curriculum is in the process of being revised, with Year One and Two currently available.

-Year 1 begins with the First Civilizations and concludes with Ancient Roman History; covers maps and globes through continents and the oceans in People and Planets (Geography); the history of science and an overview of its branches are covered in Science; with Art looking at the purpose, supplies, and elements of art as well as ancient art from early history.
+Year 1 Geography, beginning with the First Civilizations and concluding with Ancient Roman History, is a big picture look at globes, continents, and oceans, before delving into individual continents, people groups, and landscapes; the history of science and an overview of its branches are covered in Science; and Art looks at the purpose, supplies, and elements of art, as well as ancient art from early history.

-Year 2 studies the Middle Ages from Early Medieval Europe Byzantine Empire and concludes with the Renaissance.
+Year 2 studies the Middle Ages, starting with Early Medieval Europe Byzantine Empire and concluding with the Renaissance.
 Historical peoples and places studied include the Islamic Caliphates, Asian Empires, Pacific Peoples, Medieval Britian, North American Peoples, African Kingdoms, and the Renaissance (Italian, Northern, and English).
 Mapping Our World focuses on the geographical areas of Europe (Western and Eastern), the Near East, Southeast and Central Asia, Pacific Islands, Northern South America, Mainland North America, and West Africa.
 Through the year, Biology is studied and provides a rich hands-on, lab-based experience.
-Evolutionary theory is covered with parents given encouragement to discuss alternative views.
+Evolutionary theory is covered and offers encouragement to parents for discussion of alternative views.
 Aligned topically to the history text, Middle Ages Art explores art forms and artists, architecture, stories, dance, and literature of the time.

 Teaching Method